lbryio/lbry.com/content/news/153-blockchain-is-love-blockchain-is-life.md

 This is a revolution in the incentives around protocol creation.

-It means those that discover and utilize a new protocol or network when it is small and young can reap substantial value by being their first.
-This helps solve the incentive problems around being a first-mover and using a likely initially inferior service.
+It means those that discover and utilize a new protocol or network when it is small and young can reap substantial value by being there first.
+This helps solve the incentive problems around being a first-mover and using an initially inferior service.

 It provides a source of funding for the development of the protocol.
 The creators can use the token to pay for the salaries and equipment required to get it started.